Tuomari-ua/jekyll_canyon_theme/_docs/gamemaster_rules/magic_items/dust_of_sneezing_and_choking.md

+---
+category: items
+layout: page
 name: Dust of Sneezing and Choking
 type: item

-# Dust of Sneezing and Choking
+title: Dust of Sneezing and Choking
+---
 _Wondrous item, uncommon_

 Found in a small container, this powder resembles very fine sand.
 It appears to be **dust of disappearance**, and an **_identify_** spell reveals it to be such.
 There is enough of it for one use.